 A lot of people who commission a custom Japan itinerary from me want to visit Hokkaido, even if they have much less 3 weeks in Japan, or lack a specific reason for wanting to do so.
 Something about the island’s very name is alluring, and while I do love it, it’s a difficult place to travel (no Shinkansen, among other reasons) and is also somewhat culturally inert, since Japanese people have only lived there for about 200 years.
 But more on Hokkaido in a second.

 For most travelers, I’d probably recommend skipping Hokkaido and focusing on the Tohoku region of northern Honshu island instead.
-This area boasts both evergreen attractions, such as the underrated Japanese city of Aomori and magnificent Lake Towada, and seasonal treasures like Hirosaki Castle (whose moat fills with petals during cherry blossom season) and Zao Onsen in Yamagata prefecture, home of the increasingly famous “Snow Monsters.”
+This area boasts both evergreen attractions, such as the underrated Japanese city of Hachinohe and magnificent Lake Towada, and seasonal treasures like Hirosaki Castle (whose moat fills with petals during cherry blossom season) and Sakata or Zao Onsen in Yamagata prefecture, home of the increasingly famous “Snow Monsters.”
 You can also ride the Shinkansen Hayabusa from Shin-Aomori station to Hakodate, Hokkaido’s southernmost city, which really feels more like it’s in Tohoku to me.

 With this being said, there are two instances where I would absolutely recommend Hokkaido: If you’re a skier, or if you want to experience Hokkaido in summer.
 I’d include a caveat with the second one, however, namely that Hokkaido’s summer season is wetter than you might expect, though convenient wisdom states that travelers here avoid the worst of the annual tsuyu monsoon.
 From the lavender fields of Furano, to the “Blue Pond” of Biei and cities like Asahikawa and Sapporo, Hokkaido in summer isn’t all blue skies.